 - Flat Stanley - Flat Stanley by Jeff Brown is about a little boy who is flattened by bulletin board and instead of being sad about it, he enjoys his new life.
 His mother even mails him in an envelope on vacation to California!
 There are several stories in the Flat Stanley collection of books.

 - How the Grinch Stole Christmas - Your second-grader may love the movie, but now he or she is old enough to read the famous book by Dr. Seuss.
 Learn how the Grinch really disliked when Whoville celebrated this holiday.

 - The Velveteen Rabbit - Margery Williams' classic story of a rabbit who wanted to become a real bunny is perfect for six- and seven-year-old children who are learning to understand story lines and can read with expression.

-- book, by Amy Churba provides an early primer on environmentalism, helping children discover how they connect with life on earth.
+- Children of the Earth - This book, by Amy Churba provides an early primer on environmentalism, helping children discover how they connect with life on earth.

 - Get Ready for Second Grade, Amber Brown - In this book, Paula Danziger tells the story of Amber Brown as she starts second grade.

 - The Black Snowman - The Black Snowman by Phil Mendez is about a boy who discovers that not everything black is bad when a snowman he and his brother makes comes to life.

 - Game Day - Game Day - by Tiki and Ronde Barber is a definite read for boys in particular.
 It is a good solid book about friendship and teamwork.